danbiedu-learning/react/css/09. Nexter Project and Master CSS Grid Layouts/devstefancho.md

 - How to build a rather complex component using a mix of CSS Grid properties, overlapping and flexbox
 - How to create a complex grid-looking gallery
 - Using `object-fit` together with images for grid items
+- How to manage vertical spacing in a responsive layout using CSS Grid techniques
+- How to use `::before` and `::after` as grid items

 ## grid-template
 ### min-content